 Overview

-Cohen Milstein played a significant role in representing the Direct Purchaser Class.
+Cohen Milstein plays a significant role in representing the Direct Purchaser Class.

 Case Background